openmainframeproject/artwork/index.md

     <h2>Open Mainframe Project Logos</h2>

     <p>Use of any trademark or logo is subject to the trademark policy available at <a href="https://www.linuxfoundation.org/trademark-usage" rel="nofollow">https://www.linuxfoundation.org/trademark-usage</a> with the key excepts available at <a href="LICENSE.md">LICENSE.md</a>.</p>
-<p>The <a href="other/zowe-conformant">Zowe Conformant</a> marks are only available for use with <a href="https://www.openmainframeproject.org/projects/zowe/conformance" rel="nofollow">Zowe Conformant</a> implementations and must comply with the <a href="https://www.openmainframeproject.org/projects/zowe/conformance/branding-guide" rel="nofollow">Zowe Conformant Brand Guidelines</a>.</p>
 <p>Any provided artwork that is an icon ( for example, those provided with <a href="/projects/zowe">Zowe</a> ) should only be used in the context where an icon is appropriate ( such as within an application ).
 All other cases should use the project logo ( such as in project promotion or literature, presentations, or other content ).
 More details are in the <a href="https://www.openmainframeproject.org/branding-guidelines" rel="nofollow">Open Mainframe Project Branding Guidelines</a></p>
 <p>Questions?
 Please email <a href="mailto:info@openmainframeproject.org">info@openmainframeproject.org</a>.</p>